p-sira/num-lazy/README.md

     </a>
 </p>

-**Num-lazy** helps you write numbers for generic-typed functions, reduce typing, and improve readability!
+**num-lazy** helps you write numbers for generic-typed functions, reduce typing, and improve readability!

 <p align="center">
     <a href="https://github.com/p-sira/num-lazy/">